Reps. Meeks, Scott elected chairs of House Foreign Affairs and Agriculture committees, first Black lawmakers to lead the panels

 Meeks, who grew up in a public-housing project in Harlem, served as an assistant district attorney and in the New York state assembly before his election to Congress.
 His election to chair the committee underscored the clout of the Congressional Black Caucus, who were largely united behind his candidacy.

 Scott, a centrist Democrat, is a son of a minister and grandson of a deacon.
-The lawmaker has worked closely with Peterson on the committee and praised him in a speech on Wednesday, saying, “You opened the way that I might become the next chairman . . .
+The lawmaker has worked closely with Peterson on the committee and praised him in a speech on Wednesday, saying, “You opened the way that I might become the next chairman. . . .
 No one has helped me more.”

-In addition, House Democrats on Thursday tapped Rep. Sean Patrick Maloney (N.Y.) to lead the Democratic Congressional Campaign Committee.
+In addition, House Democrats on Thursday tapped Rep. Sean Maloney (N.Y.) to lead the Democratic Congressional Campaign Committee.
 Maloney is the first openly gay person to chair the DCCC, the Democratic Party’s House campaign arm.

 Alphonso David, president of the Human Rights Campaign, hailed Maloney’s election as “an important milestone” that will “encourage more LGBTQ candidates to run for Congress, including and especially underrepresented members of our community, including queer candidates of color, so we can achieve full representation of our diverse community.”